 Wear OS by Google

-Built to work with Android devices but offering iPhone compatibility too, Wear OS is another touch-driven interface designed to direct messages, calls and diary appointments to your wrist.
+Wear OS was built to work with Android devices, but offers (more limited) iPhone compatibility too.
+It's another interface designed to direct messages, calls and diary appointments to your wrist.
 Previously known as Android Wear 2.0, Wear OS has a host of features including the ability to customise watch faces to retrieve the most important information from your favourite apps, and control over notifications.
 It can give you greater freedom from your smartphone, as standalone apps will work with any Bluetooth or wi-fi connection, even without your phone nearby.

 Pros: Wear OS is well maintained by Google and recent updates have resulted in a far sleeker, more intuitive experience.
 There's also a wealth of apps available to browse in the Play Store.

-Cons: Compatibility with iPhones is limited, quality of many apps is hit and miss, bugs and minor issues reported on some smartwatches.
+Cons: Compatibility with iPhones is limited, quality of some apps is hit and miss.

-You'll find Tizen on Samsung smartwatches.
-It's an open-source operating system based on Linux.
-Tizen was initially only compatible with Samsung smartphones, but it now works with a range of Android handsets and the iPhone 5 and newer, albeit with limitations.
+Samsung smartwatches run off an operating system called Tizen; initially only compatible with Samsung smartphones, it now works with a range of Android handsets and the iPhone 5 and newer, albeit with limitations.

-Cons: Apps are more limited on Tizen than on Wear OS, although this is slowly improving, with popular apps such as Spotify, Uber and Nest now available.
+Cons: Apps have historically been more limited on Tizen than on Wear OS, although this is slowly improving, with popular apps such as Spotify, Uber and Nest now available.

 Pros: watchOS is simple to use and works well with the iPhone, delivering all the notifications you’d expect and allowing you to customise the look and feel of the interface through apps.